 A common mistake startups make is to assume they’ll perform at the industry average even when they’re just starting out and only have a handful of customers.
 Founders who don’t yet know the market well will often make overambitious projections, leading to decisions that harm the business.

 2. Gather input from your team.

-- The Sales VP or a sales leader.
-Since startup financial projections are based on the business’s potential future sales, you need to involve a team member who has expertise and insight into sales strategy and potential.
+- The Sales VP or a sales leader: Involve a team member who has expertise and insight into sales strategy and potential.

-- The CFO.
-The CFO can apply both knowledge of your finances and experience of helping businesses scale to inform your projections.
-If your startup doesn’t yet have a CFO, you can work with an outsourced CFO service to build financial projections.
+- The CFO: The CFO can apply both knowledge of your finances and experience of helping businesses scale to inform your projections.
+If your startup doesn’t have a CFO, you can work with an outsourced CFO.